antimof/UxPlay/README.md

 on a host running Linux, macOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.
-The UxPlay server and its client must be on the same local area network, on which a **Bonjour/Zeroconf mDNS/DNS-SD server** is also running.
+The UxPlay server and its client must be on the same local area network, on which a **Bonjour/Zeroconf mDNS/DNS-SD server** is also running (only DNS-SD is necessary, it is not necessary that the local network also be of the ".local" mDNS-based type).
 On Linux and BSD Unix servers, this is usually provided by [Avahi](https://www.avahi.org), through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).